tweedge/ru-ok/README.md

 #### Why did you make a snide comment about websites that "DDoS" people earlier?

-They're low throughput compared to any real DDoS tool, they're especially easy to neuter (site operators can disable all [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests by denying the HTTP OPTIONS method), several are made anonymously (and who knows if your IP/information is being logged straight to the Kremlin), etc. It's not a good way to get involved.
+They're low throughput compared to any real DDoS tool, they're especially easy to neuter (site operators can disable all [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests by denying the HTTP OPTIONS method, and you shouldn't disable CORS in your browser to bypass this...), several are made anonymously (and who knows if your IP/information is being logged straight to the Kremlin), etc. It's not a good way to get involved.

 #### How are you connecting to a specific TCP port using RIPE Atlas?